 The game works with the population – In addition, wildlife biologists can work in an area to improve hunting wildlife, especially if there are a large number of predators in that region for wildlife biology internships or full-time jobs.

 Develop plans for the protection of endangered species – On a large scale, when a species of population decreases drastically across the world, wildlife biologists will start working on a plan to protect the species from extinction.

 Of these, there are plans for the protection of more species of plants, and natural habitats, and these laws passed legislation to protect the species.

 Assess the effects of migrated wildlife – if different species of wildlife start migrating in some area, wildlife biologists will study those species and determine how it affects species and habitats.
 They can also do research on how people will affect the new habitat.

-Research Management and Report – Wildlife biologists may need to search and write reports about wildlife populations and how it is changing or how it is affected.
-They can publish these reports, present them in conferences, or discuss them with government employees.
+Research Management and Report – Wildlife biologists may need to search and write reports about wildlife populations and how it is changing or how it are affected.
+They can publish these reports, present them at conferences, or discuss them with government employees.

 Work to improve livelihood – When a species can face the possibility of being destroyed or a modified habitat, wildlife biologists work to develop a plan to improve habitat with environmentalists and other professionals and to protect them from species death.
 Or leave the area of animal biology jobs.

 Educational Program – Wildlife biologists can combine programs to help educate others about nature and wildlife.
 These duties may include public relations and working directly with the public.
 Some wildlife biologists can study at universities.

 Support Environmental Policy Development – Local Wildlife Biologists can work with conservation officers, environmentalists, and local governments to create policies regarding wildlife conservation and new laws.